TomSchouten/Mid-bootcamp-project/README.md

 In the 'Uncleaned dataset' folder, you will find the data I worked with this week to analyze the local market.
 You will find that it is mostly data on age and income of surrounding city's around Noordwijk.

-In the 'Datasets used' folder, you will find my exported files after I cleaned them and make them universal.
+In the 'Datasets used' folder, you will find my exported files after I cleaned them and made them universal.
 This was important because I needed to analyze this data using Tableau later on.

 The notebook I used to clean the data is in the main folder of this repo and will show you the steps I took to get my clean datasets.